FAIRPAY-IRON/fairpay-ih/README.md

 - Mongodb
 - Materialize
 - Passport & Bcrypt
+  > Google & Facebook authentications
-- PayPal Payments
+- PayPal API Payments
+- Google Maps API
-- Different APIs
+- APIFootball

 ## What is it about?